MickhailP/MickhailP/README.md

 - 🧠 I'm inspired to explore new technologies
 - 💼 I'm looking forward to find a job as a Junior iOS Developer.
-- 📫 You can reach me in Twitter.
+- 📫 You can reach me on Twitter.
 - 🙋🏼‍♂️ Always good to meet new friends .
-- 🍕 ☕️ Pizza and coffe are my weakness.
+- 🍕 ☕️ Pizza and coffee are my weakness.
 <p> </p>